Cash Flow Problems and Customer Payment

 Cash flow problems is the No. 1 reason small businesses fail.

-But this statistic isn’t surprising, nor does it help you overcome your cash flow-related obstacles.
-It’s helpful to know the root causes of cash flow problems so you can prepare your business for any hurdles that may be thrown your way.
+But this statistic isn’t surprising, nor does it help you overcome your cash flow-related challenges.
+It’s helpful to know the root causes of cash flow problems so you can move onto solutions for these hurdles that are in your way.

 Cash Flow Issues